fabric8io/ipaas-quickstarts/quickstart/karaf/cxf-rest/README.md

     oc new-app -f quickstart-template.json

-Alternatively the template file can be processed into an OpenShift resource list and the resources created by executing the command:
+Alternatively the template file can be used to create an OpenShift application template by executing the command:

-    oc process -f quickstart-template.json | oc create -f -
+    oc create -f quickstart-template.json

 ### More details